ury-erp/ury/SETUP.md

 - Add 'Print' button to Additional Information to take print before settlement

 **Step 13 :**

+- This step is optional and applicable when the mobile number is automatically fetched from the customer name field.
+- Open the client script and ensure that the script responsible for the provided code is enabled.
+- The purpose is to extract the number from the customer name field and write it to the mobile number field.
+- Give default value to Customer Group and Territories using doctype customisation.

+**Step 14 :**

 - Go To 'URY Order' and take your first order.